Updated December 24, 2020

-- LaSalle Park, east of the parking lot
+- LaSalle Park, at the east of the parking lot

-- Tyandaga Golf Course, at hole No. 4, on west slope
+- Tyandaga Golf Course, at hole No. 4, on the west slope

 - Central Park, the hill northwest of Community Garden

 - Brant Hills Park, southwest of tennis courts